dlenhart/project-farenheit/README.md

 ### [View current data here](data/temperature_fw_in.dat)

-###Update: Putting this experiment on hold - the Raspberry Pi used for this project died after the first night of testing!
+**Update 4-17-19: Putting this experiment on hold - the Raspberry Pi used for this project died after the first night of testing =(**
 ***
 ## Introduction